Bemoaning Budget Cuts, Health Care Navigators Say Feds Don't Get It

 "A lot of the people I work with have limited technological capability," says Garrison, the health initiatives manager at the Ohio Association of Foodbanks in Columbus, which leads a statewide consortium of navigators.
 "They can't work on a computer."

-The federal department of Health and Human Services has cut her group's navigator funding by 71 percent for the coming year, to $485,967.
+The federal Department of Health and Human Services has cut her group's navigator funding by 71 percent for the coming year, to $485,967.

 The Trump administration says it is taking a hard line because the navigator groups have not shown that they are providing good value.
 Last year, the groups received $62.5 million and enrolled 81,426 individuals.
 The administration says the new funding formula is based on how well each group did toward meeting its 2017 enrollment goal, but many navigator groups say there doesn't appear to be a correlation.

 The federal Centers for Medicare & Medicaid Services, which oversees the federal marketplaces, has a toll-free call center.
-When asked if it plans to increase staffing or undertake other enrollment activities this year, officials said, "CMS will continue to operate our year-round exchange call center to assist consumers with enrollment and,as in past years, we will ramp up staffing to support the higher call volume anticipated during open enrollment."
+When asked if it plans to increase staffing or undertake other enrollment activities this year, officials said that "CMS will continue to operate our year-round exchange call center to assist consumers with enrollment and, as in past years, we will ramp up staffing to support the higher call volume anticipated during open enrollment."

 In addition to HealthCare.gov, some other groups have published detailed information aimed at navigators that may help intrepid consumers get answers to enrollment questions.
-The Georgetown navigator guide is available online, as is information from the Center on Budget and Policy Priorities
+The Georgetown navigator guide is available online, as is information from the Center on Budget and Policy Priorities.

-The published CBPP information may be helpful to some individuals, but it's not a substitute for navigators who help people one-on-one, says Judith Solomon, the center's vice president for health policy.
+The published CBPP information may be helpful to some individuals, but it is not a substitute for navigators who help people one on one, says Judith Solomon, the center's vice president for health policy.
 "It's not boots on the ground," she says.